Games & Quizzes

 /ˈsakrəˌfīs/

 act of slaughtering animal or person or surrendering possession as offering to God or to divine or supernatural figure.
-Decisions to give up things to get another thing. offer or kill as religious sacrifice.
+Decisions to give up things to get another thing.
+To kill an animal or human to please a god.

 /ˈseləˌbrādəd/